Remedial Massage 101

-How is Remedial Massage Different from Other Therapies?
+How Remedial Massage Is Really Quite Different from Other Therapies...!

 As the name suggests, remedial massages are intended to resolve a specific health problem.
 They are defined as the systematic assessment and treatment of the body’s muscles, tendons, ligaments and connective tissues in order to aid in the rehabilitation and management of pain or injury of any body part.